 No matter what, you need to use your own judgment but I haven’t heard of any really bad couchsurfing experiences, besides the host being a jerk or a little anti-social.
 Usually, you end up talking with hosts over e-mail to get a feel for them and what they expect.
 If it doesn’t seem right, don’t do it!
 But once you couchsurf for the first time, you see that it really isn’t that bad.
 If you do it frequently, you’ll end up saving hundreds upon hundreds of dollars on accommodation and making friends around the world.

 Hostels are another option for budget travelers.
 In hostels, rooms are dormitory-style with all the facilities shared.
 Many people think of hostels as a “young thing” and are not interested in sleeping in a dormitory.
 Yet people do not often realize that many hostels offer small rooms, singles, and doubles designed for solo travelers or couples.
 I have met people in hostels in their 50s and 60s.
 The myth they are dirty, gross places to stay designed for young people is wrong.
-Many hostels offer more amenities than hotels, the new ones are really clean, and as young people expect more comfort, hostels are cleaning up their ways.
-These aren’t the hostels you see in movies.
+Many hostels offer more amenities than hotels and are really clean as young people expect more comfort.
+These aren’t the hostels you see in movies or have the horror stories your parents talk about.
+They come with wifi, tour desks, bars, curtains, lockers for your stuff, big bathrooms, and lots more!
+I am constantly amazed at how hostels get better and better each yer.

 I think hostel dorms are the best value for budget travelers.
 The bigger the room, the cheaper the cost.
 Yes, you have to share a room with a lot of people, but if you are on a budget, it is your best way to save money.
 If you are traveling in a group, you could get one of the dorms for your entire group and not have to share with strangers.